gpozzi/capstone-google-analytics/README.md

 #### Mario Maven's email

-For this challenge, you’ll be playing the role of a new Data Analyst for the New York City Taxi & Limousine Commission.
-It's your first week on the job, and you just received the following email from the Lead Dispatcher:
+For this challenge, I’ll be playing the role of a new Data Analyst for the New York City Taxi & Limousine Commission.
+It's my first week on the job, and I just received the following email from the Lead Dispatcher:

 > Welcome to the team!